gitorious/gitorious-proto/README.md

 `mergebase` set to the best common ancestor between `oldsha` and `newsha` (see http://git-scm.com/docs/git-merge-base).

-If any of the requests result in HTTP status different than 200 the push is rejected.
+If any of the requests result in HTTP status other than 200 the push is rejected.

 ### update